Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Implementation Details

 The lookup latency is proportional to the number of permission entries.
 To amortize the lookup latency and avoid round-trips on every remote memory reference, we add a small fully-associative permission cache.

 To track each outgoing request and its corresponding permission, we use a limited number of permission status holding registers.
-Permissions are enforced (permission attributes and HWPIDs) at the response-end, where the response of a remote memory request is stalled via buffering until all its corresponding permission responses arrive.
-This ensures all LD/ST are committed in-order.
+Permissions are enforced at the request-end for STs and at the response-end for LDs for security and permissions respectively.
+Tiny buffers are maintained to ensure all LD/ST are committed in-order.

-Finally, we ensure the confidentiality of local pages.
+We also maintain the confidentiality of local pages.
 A trusted process' local memory addresses will have the A-bits tagged.
 We add a memory encryption engine for encrypting these pages using the host's private key ($K_{host}$).
-The design therefore provides confidentiality for a trusted process's local data.
+The design therefore provides both confidentiality and integrity for a trusted process's local data.